TessorNetwork/nebula/x/leverage/README.md

 #### Borrow APY

-Umee uses a dynamic interest rate model.
+Nebula uses a dynamic interest rate model.
 The borrow APY for each borrowed token denomination changes based on that token Supply Utilization.

 The `Token` struct stored in state for a given denomination defines three points on the `Utilization vs Borrow APY` graph: